techbrett/OfficeDocs-SkypeForBusiness/Teams/rooms/bookable-desks.md

 # Setting up Bookable Desks in Microsoft Teams

 Unlock the full potential of your desks with Microsoft Teams.
-Bookable desks in Microsoft Teams are designed to enhance the efficiency of your organization by enabling users to seamlessly reserve desks while providing you with the tools to understand and manage those spaces.
+Bookable desks in Microsoft Teams are designed to enhance the efficiency of your organization by enabling users to seamlessly reserve desks upon plug-in to peripherals while providing you with the tools to understand and manage those spaces.

 ## Overview of steps